HeinrichHartmann/HeinrichHartmann.github.io/_posts/2016-01-28-The-Emacs-Key-Bindings.md

 On the way I discovered quite a few nifty bindings, that I was not aware of before, and started using since then.
-They are marked with an 'awesome'-tag on the left fringe, of-course ony reflects my personal            *AWESOME* oppionion.
+They are marked with an 'awesome'-tag on the right fringe, of-course ony reflects my personal            *AWESOME* opinion.
 In addition, the following markers are used in the comments:

 - !, !!, !!! --  Bindings I use often
 - #          --  Bindings I have never used.
 (Not always annotated)